AnimMouse/animmouse-website/content/post/windows-post-installation.md

 9. Set Windows Update Delivery Optimization to "PCs on my local network, and PCs on the Internet."
 10. Change Windows Update active hours to 7:00 AM to 1:00 AM.
 11. Turn off Xbox Game Bar.
+12. Turn on "Launch folder windows in a separate process" in File Explorer Options.
+13. Turn off "Automatically detect settings" in Proxy settings.
-12. Check for updates and install updates in Windows Updates.
+14. Check for updates and install updates in Windows Updates.
-13. Install updated drivers since sometimes Windows Updates installs outdated drivers.
+15. Install updated drivers since sometimes Windows Updates installs outdated drivers.
-14. Install programs.
+16. Install programs.